daveshap/MARAGI/README.md

 Microservices can do anything, but each one should focus on achieving one goal.
 This specialization allows each microservice to be very useful and very robus.
 Here are some examples of microservices:

+- **Camera microservice**
-- **Camera microservice**.
-This service would take input data from camera(s) and package the information up to be added to the maragi server, so that other microservices can consume real-time camera data.
+ - This service would take input data from camera(s) and package the information up to be added to the maragi server, so that other microservices can consume real-time camera data.
+- **Microphone microservice**
-- **Microphone microservice**.
-This service would serve an identical purpose, of taking information in from the outside world and adding it into the maragi system for other services.
+ - This service would serve an identical purpose, of taking information in from the outside world and adding it into the maragi system for other services.
+- **Object Detection**
-- **Object Detection**.
-This would be an ML microservice that consumes images from the maragi system, interprets the images, and adds labels/inferences to the maragi system.
+ - This would be an ML microservice that consumes images from the maragi system, interprets the images, and adds labels/inferences to the maragi system.
+- **Automated Speech Recognition**
-- **Automated Speech Recognition**.
-This service would consume audio data and publish inferences about speech.
+ - This service would consume audio data and publish inferences about speech.
+- **Conversation Modeling**
-- **Conversation Modeling**.
-This microservice would consume speech and chat information and propose verbal output responses.
+ - This microservice would consume speech and chat information and propose verbal output responses.
+- **Motor Actuation Services**
-- **Motor Actuation Services**.
-This service would be in control of motor outputs.
+ - This service would be in control of motor outputs.

 As you can see, there are many domains of expertise that must work together in order to create a cohesive, intelligent machine.
 No single human could possibly have all the required knowledge and expertise.
+These six microservices could, in theory, create a walking and talking robot.

 # Server